 Now, I’m generally a positive chap, able to see the positives in most situations.
 I’m also a lucky so-and-so, doing something I love for a living, working in the purposeful world of sport, seeing athletes succeed, creating breakthroughs, being part of strong teams; but if I reflect on my time in sport I can’t get away from the fact that my career has pivoted on a handful of difficult situations.
 These instances were ones that caused frustration and consternation, and frankly weren’t on the job description – everyone I know in sport, work and life has them.
 As someone who prides themselves on working effectively with others, when I found a relationship tricky to work with, it was like my strength had turned into a weakness.
 For me, working with coaches, who have diametrically opposed philosophies on training; athletes I did not like; dealing with egotistic fellow sports scientists and medics were all part of my experience of working in performance sport that I never thought would be part of the day-to-day, cut-and-thrust.

 Such ‘difficulties’ can often leave you questioning yourself, being unfulfilled in your role and frustrated that you are not having the performance impact you know you can achieve.
-NB I have worked with some brilliant coaches, athletes and practitioners who have been a joy in creating true performance focus, but it is the former that can seemingly sap your energy and momentum in developing performance.
+NB I have worked with some brilliant coaches, elite athletes and a range of sports science professionals and practitioners who have been a joy in creating true performance focus, but it is the former that can seemingly sap your energy and momentum in developing performance.
 I believe you have three choices in these situations;

 1. Shut up and put up with it

 There is a 4th option – Moan like hell to anyone who will listen and fail to do anything positive about it (This is related to 1 but instead of shutting up you become toxic).

 For me these options were brought to bear in several situations, but I’ll give you one example…